Threads

 To create a Threads account, users need to link it to an existing Instagram account.
 As part of the set-up process, users have the option to connect with their Instagram contacts if they are also on Threads.
 This means that a new account can be auto populated with followers, or by finding other users to connect with organically.

-For users under 16, the Threads account should automatically default to a private setting, as with Instagram.
-This means their threads can only be viewed by people they are connected with on the app, rather than by all users.
+For users under 18, the Threads account should automatically default to a private setting, as with Instagram.
+This means their threads can only be viewed by people they are connected with and users must request to follow them on the app.
 All account settings will be inherited from a user’s Instagram account.
 It is recommended that parents and carers check the account settings of both Threads and Instagram to ensure this setting is correct.

 Threads currently does not allow private chats or messages between users.
 However, if a user posts content from a public account, all other Threads users can comment on it.
 This can make users vulnerable to negative or harmful comments.
 Users can adjust who may comment on their posts, such as limiting it to people they follow or only people they directly mention in their posts, this may help prevent exposure to negative commentary or online bullying.
 Talk to your child about who they connect with on the app and recommend posting from a private account to help protect them from unwanted or hurtful comments.